siv2r/bip-frost-signing/README.md

 The optional arguments to _NonceGen_ enable a defense-in-depth mechanism that may prevent secret share exposure if _rand'_ is accidentally not drawn uniformly at random.
 If the value _rand'_ was identical in two _NonceGen_ invocations, but any other argument was different, the _secnonce_ would still be guaranteed to be different as well (with overwhelming probability), and thus accidentally using the same _secnonce_ for _Sign_ in both sessions would be avoided.
-Therefore, it is recommended to provide the optional arguments _secshare_, _pubshare_, _group_pk_, and _m_ if these session parameters are already determined during nonce generation.
+Therefore, it is recommended to provide the optional arguments _secshare_, _pubshare_, _thresh_pk_, and _m_ if these session parameters are already determined during nonce generation.
 The auxiliary input _extra_in_ can contain additional contextual data that has a chance of changing between _NonceGen_ runs, e.g., a supposedly unique session id (taken from the application), a session counter wide enough not to repeat in practice, any nonces by other signers (if already known), or the serialization of a data structure containing multiple of the above.
 However, the protection provided by the optional arguments should only be viewed as a last resort.